 - Aflac: Guaranteed issue policies are available through Aflac with no medical questions to answer.
 Aflac also offers One Day Pay and an option to be paid in a lump sum payment or over time.
 To use One Day Pay, if you submit a claim through Aflac’s SmartClaim system by 3 p.m.
 Eastern time, you should receive payment the next day for eligible claims.
 For other claims, these are generally processed in three to four days’ time.

-- Mutual of Omaha: Mutual of Omaha pays 100 percent maximum benefit for these conditions under its critical illness policy: heart attack (myocardial infarction), life-threatening cancer, stroke, Alzheimer’s disease, major organ transplant, paralysis, kidney failure, blindness or deafness.
-A small benefit amount, 25 percent of the maximum benefit is available for these conditions: first coronary artery bypass surgery, first coronary angioplasty and first carcinoma in situ.
+- Mutual of Omaha: Mutual of Omaha pays 100% maximum benefit for these conditions under its critical illness policy: heart attack (myocardial infarction), life-threatening cancer, stroke, Alzheimer’s disease, major organ transplant, paralysis, kidney failure, blindness or deafness.
+A small benefit amount, 25% of the maximum benefit is available for these conditions: first coronary artery bypass surgery, first coronary angioplasty and first carcinoma in situ.

 - Assurity Life Insurance Company: Assurity will pay a maximum benefit for a heart attack, cancer or paralysis under its critical illness policy.
 Coverage is also available for other conditions and illnesses.
 You can purchase a policy or add a rider to your life insurance policy.
 Face amounts are available from $5,000 to $500,000.

 - American Fidelity Assurance: Lump sum payments are available for eligible illnesses through the critical illness insurance policy offered by American Fidelity Assurance.
-The policy covers heart attacks, permanent damage caused from a stroke, major organ failure and major burns.
+The policy covers heart attacks, permanent damage caused by a stroke, major organ failure, and major burns.
 This is an employer plan and benefits and coverage options may vary by state.

 - Guardian Life Insurance Company of America: Guardian Life offers a critical illness policy for face values up to $50,000 and covers more than 30 critical illnesses and conditions.
 This is an employer plan and the employee and his dependents are covered.
 A family wellness rider extends the coverage to include preventative checkups and exams such as mammograms.